Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 </objects>
 ```

-After you add CRUD operations to an object, you can update their input and output parameters, as well as the REST method configuration as appropriate.
+After you add the CRUD operations to an object, you can update their input and output parameters, as well as the REST method configuration as appropriate.

 ### Read List Operation

 If you set the *Generate Read List* or *Generate Subobject Read List* parameters of the generator to `True`, the generator will add `read list` operations to the selected objects and/or their subobjects.

-The output of the operation will have a `list="true"` attribute, and will contain all object's fields.
+The output of the operation will have a `list="true"` attribute and will contain all the object's fields.
 The input parameters for a `read list` operation on a subobject will contain just the parent object's key fields.

-For primary objects that don't have a parent though, the input parameters will contain all object's fields as criteria, if the *Generate Read List Criteria* parameter is set.
+For primary objects that don't have a parent though, the input parameters will contain all the object's fields as criteria, if the *Generate Read List Criteria* parameter is set.
 Additionally, if *Generate Read List Operators* parameter is set, then the criteria input structure will have a special comparison operator parameter for each field, and there will be a second parameter added for fields that allow for a `BETWEEN` operator, such as for dates or numbers, to let you supply a range.

 The following example illustrates such a setup.